robertdeboer/super-simple-form/README.md

 In the root of this application run the following commands to get a working instance.
 - Install composer packages `composer install`
-- Install javascript packages `npm install`
 - Create the application sever `./vendor/bin sail up -d`

-The application will now be available at https://localhost
+The application will now be available at http://localhost

+The form can be reached at http://localhost/form/me

 ## The Task
 Create a Form: